Scholarship Opportunities for First-Time Incoming Freshmen

 Most scholarships have an application deadline of February 15.
-After a scholarship deadline has passed, the application for that scholarship will no longer be available or accepted.
-After all deadlines have passed for the upcoming year, the scholarship search page will be available but students will not be able to apply for any of the listed awards.
+After a scholarship deadline has passed, the application for that scholarship will no longer be accepted.

 Departmental scholarships of special interest

 Information regarding four of our most popular areas of interest are noted below.
-Please be aware that this is not a comprehensive list, so you should additionally contact departments of interest to ask about scholarship opportunities and follow the instructions above to search the ScholarX website for other opportunities.
+Please be aware that this is not a comprehensive list, so you should contact departments of interest to ask about scholarship opportunities and search the website for other opportunities.

 - Army ROTC Scholarships - Awarded to ROTC program participants by the Military Science department.
 For more information, visit the above website or call 615-898-2470.

 - Meharry Medical School Early Acceptance Program (MSEAP)

 MSEAP is a seven-year early medical acceptance program restricted to incoming freshmen that begins with acceptance into the program as an undergraduate at MTSU and concludes with graduation from Meharry Medical College.
 The program consists of three years of study in a prescribed undergraduate premedical school curriculum and four years of medical school study.
 Upon matriculation into the program, students receive conditional acceptance to MMCSOM.

 - Music Scholarships - Competitive music scholarships are awarded to both music and non-music majors for instrumental or vocal performance.
 Band scholarships are also available.
 For audition dates and requirements, please visit the above web site or call (615) 898-2469.

 - Scholarships through the June Anderson Center Scholarship for Women and Non-traditional Students

 - Student-Athlete scholarships at MTSU are awarded by the coaches of that particular sport.
 For more information, please contact the appropriate coaching staff.